Unsupervised Multi-modal Hashing for Cross-modal retrieval: Unsupervised Multimodal Hashing

-Our model hopes to learn a low-dimensional hamming space which approximates a continuous subspace.
-The process from the continuous common subspace to the Hamming space is termed as quantization which can be realized via the sign function.
-The $v$-th modality is represented as $H^{(v)}$ $(v = 1,2,...)$ in the latent common space.
-The quantization error can be written as

-where $H^{(v)}=X^{(v)^T}P^{(v)}$, $P^{(v)}$ is the projection matrix of the $v$-th modality.
-The $\ell_{2,1}$-norm is effective to select the discriminative features. (please refer to \cite{IEEETPAMI:WangK} for more information) We impose the $\ell_{2,1}$-norm constraint on the projection matrices to select the discriminative features, leading to the following problem\\
+The $\ell_{2,1}$-norm has been proven to be effective to obain the discriminative features by some recent works \cite{IEEETPAMI:WangK,ZheChen:PR}.
+We impose the $\ell_{2,1}$-norm constraint on the projection matrices to learn the discriminative representation, which leads to the following problem\\